-Everyone knows the term “plea bargain” and most people understand the basics of the concept, but few people aside from San Diego criminal lawyers understand the process of making plea bargains and the California laws they must follow.
+Everyone knows the term “plea bargain” and most people understand the basics of the concept, but few people aside from San Diego plea bargain lawyers understand the process and the California laws they must follow.
 Here’s a little primer on what goes into making a plea bargain in San Diego county.

 Plea Bargains Are Common

 First, it’s important to know that plea bargains are one of the best tools in a San Diego plea bargain attorney’s belt.
 In fact, they are so widely used that 90% of cases nationwide and 80% of felony cases in California end in plea bargains.
 The number of cases going to trial in San Diego is even lower at 1.5% compared to a state average of 2.6%.
 There are many reasons for these high numbers including the fact that through negotiation, prosecutors and defense attorneys often are able to reach an agreement that is beneficial for both the defendant and the state, and that by shortening the legal process, the defendant can save money on his or her defense and, in many misdemeanor cases, get back to his or her life and job much more quickly.

 Types of Plea Bargains